SergKozyrev/OnlineShop/README.md

 displayed and highlighted in filters bar.
 Otherwise filter category title should be displayed (without highlight).
 #### Dynamic content rendering
-Catalog page should be rendered using templates
-Use Lodash library or ES2015 template literals.
+Catalog page must use dynamic content rendering.
 * Promo block (“Last weekend extra 50% off…”) should be displayed after four items for desktop, 3 items for tablet and 2 items on mobile.
 This should during page resize (without page reload).
 * Items that has hasNew property equal to true should be displayes with New laben near to the